 Excellent podcast.
 Started the home making adventure last month and have been catching up on all the past episodes and YouTube videos. it is a gold mine of shared knowledge.
 Thank you!

 This Monterey Jack was made on 12 June 2016 and matured at 10-12°C/50-54°F for just 2 months.
 It turned out perfectly with just the right amount of acidity and bite.
 Even the official taste testers agreed with me!
 However, let us take it to the next level and upgrade to

 Monterey Jack cheese hails from the Monterey area in California.
 It was brought over by the Spanish via Mexico and was originally known as Queso del Pais and was made by the Mexican Franciscan friars during the 18th century.
 An American entrepreneur named David Jack realised its commercial value and started

 The name Mysost simply means “whey cheese” in Norwegian.
 It is made just like Gjetost but with the whey left over from cow’s milk production instead of goat’s milk.
 It is quite sweet and nutty in flavour, especially with the addition of ground cinnamon.
 Any amount of whey can be

-Have you ever wanted to make cheese at home just like the ones that I make, but didn’t know where to get the ingredients or cheese making kits?
+Have you ever wanted to make cheese at home just like the ones I make, but didn’t know where to get the ingredients or cheese-making kits?

 Well, look no further.
-By popular request from readers, I have managed to source cheese making kits, equipment, and ingredients at a discount price.
+By popular request from readers, I have managed to source cheese-making kits, equipment, and ingredients at a discount.

-As an added bonus, we offer Free Shipping to most of Australia for orders over AUD$125.
+As an added bonus, we offer Free Shipping to most of Australia for orders over AUD$150.
 International customers, we offer a permanent 10% discount that is applied on the checkout page!

 Please note: Now shipping to most countries except where import bans apply.
 Be advised that import duties (e.g. VAT, GST, Sales Tax) may be applied by your country’s Customs Service.